lars-t-hansen/flatjs/SPEC.md

 hung up on this, it's just a matter of programming to fix it but this is not my focus right now.

 The following is the bare specification.
-See example.txt for worked examples, and demo/ for larger examples.
-See a later section, TODO, for a run-down of missing but desirable features.
+Full programs are in test/ and demo/.

 ## Primitive types